3FactorLab/game_manager_front/docs/architecture-front.md

 sequenceDiagram
     participant User as 👤 Usuario
     participant Modal as ⚛️ AvatarModal
-    participant Auth as 🔐 AuthContext
+    participant Auth as 🔐 AuthProvider
     participant Storage as 💾 LocalStorage
     participant Backend as ☁️ Backend